 What did I miss?

 I would love to hear your ideas.
-How do you promote minimalism during the holidays?
+How do you promote minimalism at Christmas?
 Is everyone on your parenting team supportive of the way you are doing it, or have you run into this problem?
 How did you deal with it?